-Sue Nelson grew up in inner city London to a very working class family.
+Susie Warran-Smith, formerly Sue Nelson, grew up in inner city London to a very working class family.
 For the first year of her life her parents lived in a flat with no running water.
 Before her brother came along, they moved to a rented three room downstairs flat with running water (yay) but no bathroom and an outside toilet.
 She lived there with no inside bath, shower or toilet until she was eight.
 She went to a mixed race school in Clapham before moving to Kent where she later attended Ashford Girls Grammar School.

-Sue worked in corporates and charities after gaining a degree in graphic design, and while pregnant with her second child and with a 3 year old in tow, she studied in the evenings to get an MBA in corporate strategy.
+Susie worked in corporates and charities after gaining a degree in graphic design, and while pregnant with her second child and with a 3 year old in tow, she studied in the evenings to get an MBA in finance and corporate strategy.
 In all that time she has constantly been a trustee, volunteer or non-executive for a range of charities in particular those that help disadvantaged people to set up their own businesses and make them a success.

 Finally, after working for 35 years she decided to set up her own business with her best friend's daughter, Brady Last.
-They started in Sue's small conservatory on two laptops and with a large stash of Yorkshire tea bags.
+They started in Susie's small conservatory on two laptops and with a large stash of Yorkshire tea bags.
 Her children left home and at 54 years old, she thought she should do something risky for once in her life.
 She put her entire savings into starting a business even though there were no clients in sight.
 She convinced Brady to join her in this one last hurrah.

 They were both working at an R&D tax relief consultancy but knew if they went on their own, they could reach so many more small businesses and help them gain the funding they needed to thrive and ‘breakthrough’.
 That is why they named it Breakthrough Funding.

 They started to get a lot of attention and a proper office was acquired just three months later along with their first staff appointments - Daisy, an incredibly bright admin assistant who had never been given a chance to shine at school or work and Dan, a window specialist (don't ask).
 Since then the team have been helping small companies grow into great big ones by accessing the valuable government incentive imaginatively called 'R&D tax relief'.
-Cash for innovation is Sue's description of it.
+Cash for innovation is Susie's description of it.

 The brand was